At a glance…

 The Construction and Renovation project offers volunteers the chance to see immediate impact in the community in which they work.
 The focus of the project is on homes of underprivileged families in Pachacutec, a community on the outskirts of Lima, and in other community buildings within Lima.
 The families in Pachacutec often live in makeshift homes and they are financially unable to complete much-needed improvements or repairs.
 The homes often lack sufficient roofing, flooring, electricity and/or plumbing.
 Many of the community buildings volunteers work on within Lima also need help with maintenance such as painting, gardening, window repair and basic repair work.
 Volunteers help with a range of tasks and the scope of the projects undertaken will vary depending on the current need in the community and feasibility based on the number of volunteers.
 Volunteers do not need any building or renovation experience to participate but experienced tradespeople are encouraged to list their skills on their application to ensure they’re best utilised.
 Please note, the Construction and Renovation project is only available from May through until the end of October and has an extra cost of US$35 (approximately AU$50) per week.
 This extra cost is for supervision, materials and the logistics involved in this project and this amount will be included in the Program Fee quoted to you by IVHQ when you apply.

-The program orientation begins on the 1st and 15th of every month and volunteers need to arrive into Lima on the day before orientation.
+The program orientation begins on the first and third Monday of each every month and volunteers need to arrive into Lima on the day before orientation.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Lima.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.